VadimRomanovski/rsschool-cv/cv.md

 ## 3. Summary

-I am very motivate to employee in Epam
+I am very motivate to employee in Epam, ready for selfaducation

 ## 4. Skills
 + HTML5